Flexible mortgages explained

-There is not really a fixed definition of flexible mortgages although they tend to share several common features.
-Firstly there is typically the option to make overpayments without penalty, and to either make underpayments for some time or even to take payment holidays.
-It usually the case that you can only apply to make underpayments or take payment holidays once you have had the mortgage for a certain period of time, in some cases you may have to overpay before you can make an underpayments.
+It's usually the case that you can only apply to make underpayments or take payment holidays once you have had the mortgage for a certain period, in some cases you may have to overpay before you can make an underpayment.

 Many products from high street banks now meet flexible mortgage terms as standard however there is still a broad range of difference between the rules applicable to each lender particularly around overpayments and early redemption penalties.